 Read More

-The 10th International Symposium on Land Subsidence will take place in Delft–Gouda, the Netherlands from 17 – 21 April 2023.
+The 10th International Symposium on Land Subsidence took place in Delft–Gouda, the Netherlands from 17 – 21 April 2023.
 The symposium is organised under the auspices of LaSII.

 Land subsidence is a major problem that threatens the viability and sustainable economic development for millions of people throughout the world, especially in (but not restricted to) highly urbanized coastal areas.
 It is often a result of overexploitation of groundwater resources.
 The total costs globally amount up to many billions of dollars annually.